divyapanthi/event_app_flutter/README.md

-# ui_designs
+# event_app

-A new Flutter project that has several UIs for useful pages
+A new Flutter project that helps manage events.

 ## Getting Started